Edd Mann Developer

 Experimenting with the XOR Swap Method in Java

-The Exclusive disjunction (or) swap algorithm is a little trick to swap values of equal data type without the use of a temporary variable.
+The exclusive disjunction (or XOR) swap algorithm is a little trick to swap values of the same data type without the use of a temporary variable.
 Typically, low-level data types like integers are used in practice, but in theory any value represented by fixed-length bit-strings will work.
-Though bad practice in most use-cases, it does help to highlight implementation details which can seem foreign to higher-level programmers.
-Due to the strong levels of abstraction put in place to help aid development of complicated systems we sometimes lose the beautify in working with the underlying bits and bytes.
-An example of such an abstraction is the garbage collector found in the JVM, which takes care of memory management concerns which in other lower-level languages would be of huge consideration.
+Though it is considered bad practice in most use cases, it does help to highlight implementation details which can seem foreign to higher-level programmers.
+Due to the high levels of abstraction implemented to aid the development of complex systems, we sometimes lose the beauty of working with the underlying bits and bytes.
+An example of such an abstraction is the garbage collector found in the JVM, which handles memory management concerns that, in lower-level languages, would require significant attention.

 Least Significant Digit (LSD) Radix Sort in Java

-Radix sort is a O(digits·keys) sorting algorithm which relies on integer key grouping to successfully process and naturally order the specified data set.
-Basing the sort on structure and positional notation, many other data types which can be represented in integer form (i.e. ASCII characters) can take advantage of the algorithm.
-Sorting occurs by acting on the comparison between item digits in the same position.
-Two alternative version of the algorithm exists, both tackling the problem from the opposite direction.
-In this post I will be describing an iterative lowest significant digit implementation which as the name hints at, starts processing from the right most digit position.
-This implementation results in a stable sort, where as the other implementation, tackles the most significant digit first and can not make such guarantees.
-In a stable sorting algorithm the initial ordering of equal keys is left unchanged in the result.
+Radix sort is an O(digits·keys) sorting algorithm that relies on grouping integer keys to efficiently process and naturally order the specified dataset.
+Based on structure and positional notation, many other data types that can be represented in integer form (e.g. ASCII characters) can benefit from the algorithm.
+Sorting occurs by comparing digits in the same position of the items.
+Two alternative versions of the algorithm exist, each tackling the problem from the opposite direction.
+In this post, I will describe an iterative least significant digit implementation which, as the name suggests, begins processing from the right-most digit position.
+This implementation results in a stable sort, whereas the other implementation, which tackles the most significant digit first, cannot guarantee stability.
+In a stable sorting algorithm, the initial ordering of equal keys remains unchanged in the result.

 Using Partial Application in PHP

-Partial function application is a common place feature found in many languages that lean towards the functional paradigm.
-Unlike some functional concepts (monads) it can be simply explained as taking a function and binding argument values to one or more of its parameters, resulting in a new function.
+Partial function application is a commonplace feature found in many languages that lean towards the functional paradigm.
+Unlike some functional concepts (monads), it can be simply explained as taking a function and binding argument values to one or more of its parameters, resulting in a new function.
 Function argument size in computer science circles is described as its arity, and through this process we are reducing the arity based on the partial application call.
-Discussion of partial application typically brings up the related topic of currying, which follows the stricter rule of transforming a multiple argument function into a chain of single argument calls.
-This is useful as it helps simplify the study of functions in theoretical computer sciences, such as lambda calculus.
-Currying however is not that useful in general-purpose languages, dissimilar to Haskell which at its core only supports the mathematical notion of single argument functions.
-Using a combination of syntactic sugar and currying, the language is able to give the misguided impression of multi-argument calls, when in-fact it is just a chain of single argument curried calls.
+Discussion of partial application typically brings up the related topic of currying, which follows the stricter rule of transforming a multiple-argument function into a chain of single-argument calls.
+This is useful as it helps simplify the study of functions in theoretical computer science, such as lambda calculus.
+Currying, however, is not that useful in general-purpose languages, unlike Haskell which, at its core, only supports the mathematical notion of single-argument functions.
+Using a combination of syntactic sugar and currying, the language is able to give the misguided impression of multi-argument calls, when in fact it is just a chain of single-argument curried calls.